21 Relaxing Books to Read Before Bed

-As I said, my favorite books to read at night are books that are interesting enough that I look forward to them but not so exciting that they rev up my nervous system or keep me awake for hours.
+As I said, the best books to read before bed are books that are interesting enough that I look forward to them but not so exciting that they rev up my nervous system or keep me awake for hours.

 As you can tell from the list, I really like self-help books and memoirs.
 These seem to be the best for helping me fall asleep.
 A good novel is often hard to put down!
 So, at night I stick to good-for-me books.

 For your convenience to read more about these books or to purchase, Ive included links to Amazon.
 Read my disclosure policy here.

 The Best Books to Read Before Bed to Help You Feel Better

 I thought this was just a meditation book.
 My boyfriend was reading it and I wanted to learn more about meditating.

 Before the writer of the book gets into meditation, you get an inside look at network news and the men and women that you see on TV.
 I found that part so interesting.